 For The Budget Conscious: Looking for a humble stay with a Cambodian family?
 Well, look no further than Yanick’s Angkor Cottage.
 Stay in a guesthouse that is on the families property.
-Home cooked meals and sweet serenity await you at Yanick’s.
+Home-cooked meals and sweet serenity await you at Yanick’s.

 For Something In Between: Located a few miles from Angkor Wat, you’ll find the beautiful Grand Venus La Residence.
-Grand Venus La Residence is a modern hotel featuring massive pool and a beautiful surroundings far from the noise of Siem Reap.
+Grand Venus La Residence is a modern hotel featuring a massive pool and beautiful surroundings far from the noise of Siem Reap.

 For more places to stay near Angkor Wat, you can check out the latest places and prices here.